quirysse/Watch-Covid19/readme.md

 This depends 2019 Novel Coronavirus COVID-19 (2019-nCoV) [Data Repository by Johns Hopkins CSSE available](https://github.com/CSSEGISandData/COVID-19.git) and the country facts from [REST COUNTRIES](https://restcountries.eu).

 ## Examples
+`# Display in a web browser the top 10 countries in term of cummulated number of declared cases`
+`>python covid.py`

-`# Display in a web browser the five top countries in term of cummulated number of declared cases`
+`# Display in a web browser the top 5 countries in term of cummulated number of declared cases`
 `>python covid.py -n 5`

 `# Save in a file speed of declared cases for Spain, France and Italy`